Dylan3570/FocusMate-Showcase/demo-code/README.md

 - `ProcrastinationAnalyzer.swift` — rule-based analysis / behavioural indicators

 ## Notes
-- This repository is a **showcase version** and does not include the full production codebase.
+- This repository is a showcase version and does not include the full production codebase.
-- Any sensitive configuration (e.g., credentials, keys) is intentionally excluded.

-## Usage
-© 2026 Guanheng Wang.
+- © 2026 Guanheng Wang.
 Shared for academic review purposes only.
-Please do not reuse without permission.